The IRS allows real estate investors to offset rental income with closing costs, unlike buying a personal residence.

 At Roofstock, we help lower closing costs for sellers by charging only a 3% commission on the purchase price (as compared to the traditional 5-6% agent commission).

-- Buyers pay a small transaction fee of 0.5% or $500, whichever is higher, but can save money by purchasing property on Roofstock that has been pre-inspected and oftentimes already rented so that cash flow begins the day escrow closes.
+Buyers pay a small transaction fee of 0.5% or $500, whichever is higher, but can save money by purchasing property on Roofstock since many listed homes are already rented so that cash flow begins the day escrow closes.

 Seller concessions can also lower the buyer’s closing costs.